 Bohemian Waxwings pay us the odd visit but they don't stay long.
 They evidently think the Pine Grosbeaks have priority on the dried crabapple crop in the orchard.
 The Grosbeaks have been here since November and varied in number from 12 to the present flock of around 25, and only one brightly coloured bird in the lot.
-The pup, always a bit crazy, also eats crab-apples that he digs up, chews, and spits out the remains.
+The pup, always a bit crazy, also eats crabapples that he digs up, chews, and spits out the remains.
 The Grosbeaks eat large quantities of snow-John figures the fruit is pretty well dehydrated by now.
 They also feed on the honeysuckles and snowberries.

 P.S.
 February 1, 1953: The Wax-wings returned, 150 strong.
 They fluttered and rattled and denuded the trees of fruit.
 The ground beneath the trees was red with fallen fruit, which is now covered with snow.
 They left.
-I'm afraid the Grosbeaks have gone too-there's nothing left to eat.
+I'm afraid the Grosbeaks have gone too-there's nothing left to the gay, riotous, colorsplashed handiwork of autumn fades to the lonely, leaf-bare landscape of late fall, one is tempted to think that beauty has packed her luggage and departed for the winter.
+But Mother Nature, fortunately, is an artist at heart.
+She paints out the drab, dead remains of summer's luxuriant living with a bold, generous brush of snow.
+Then, in moments of sheer ecstasy and inspiration, calls in her coworker, Jack Frost, and creates a masterpiece of beauty and ingenuity.